JoshSai/javascript-practice/omdb/readme.md

 #### 2. The form tag should take in input for a movie title and another input for movie year
 #### 3. Use that form to call the omdb API with the values from the form input and append the response onto your page in a div.
 You can do all the data or just some parts, your call!
 Note : By default forms will try to submit and refresh the page.
 Look into a way to prevent that behavior.
+### In main.js I utilize the OMDb API, take user inputted film and release years, and return the title, image, cast, director, etc.